Merck Manual

 • For breastfed infants, changing the mother's diet

 If conservative measures fail, a hypoallergenic formula should be used in formula-fed infants for 2 to 4 weeks because these infants may have a food allergy.
-Hypoallergenic formula can even be helpful for infants who do not have a food allergy by improving gastric emptying.
-Cow's milk allergy can occur in breastfed infants and can be a cause of GERD.
-A trial of placing the mother on a strict cow's milk protein–free diet for several weeks may be helpful.
-All children should be kept away from caffeine and tobacco smoke.
+Hypoallergenic formula (hydrolyzed protein formulas) can even be helpful for infants who do not have a food allergy by improving gastric emptying.

 Positioning

-After feeding, infants are kept in an upright, nonseated position for 20 to 30 minutes (sitting, as in an infant seat, increases gastric pressure and is not helpful).
+After feeding, infants are kept in an upright, non-seated position for 20 to 30 minutes (sitting, as in an infant seat, increases gastric pressure and is not helpful).

 Three classes of drugs have been used in infants with GERD who do not respond to feeding modification and positioning: